-A320 Flown on After Damaging Heavy Landing
+A320 Flown on After Damaging Heavy Landing (Germania D-ASTP)

-The Spainish air accident investigators, the CIAIAC (Investigación de accidentes e incidentes de aviación civil), released a preliminary report (in Spanish) on 28 June 2017 on an incident involving Germania Airbus A321-200 D-ASTP on 16 July 2016.
+The Spanish air accident investigators, the CIAIAC (Investigación de accidentes e incidentes de aviación civil), released a preliminary report (in Spanish) on 28 June 2017 on an incident involving Germania Airbus A321-200 D-ASTP on 16 July 2016.
 The aircraft was performing a flight from Düsseldorf to Fuerteventura, in the Canary Islands.

-The crew commenced a go-around due to the approach becoming unstabilised but still touched down hard with vertical acceleration subsequently determined to have been 3.32G.
+The crew commenced a go-around due to the approach becoming unstabilised but still touched down hard with vertical acceleration subsequently determined to have been 3.32 g.
 After the subsequent landing:

 The crew performed an external check on the aircraft without encountering anomalies.
 The Commander established contact with the [operator’s] maintenance control centre (MOC) in Germany, to request confirmation and support on the on interpretation of the automatic report issued by the aircraft with respect to the hard landing.